n8n-io/n8n-docs/docs/hosting/server-setups/digital-ocean.md

 # Hosting n8n on DigitalOcean

 This hosting guide shows you how to self-host n8n on a DigitalOcean droplet.
-It uses n8n and [Caddy](http://caddyserver.com){:target="_blank" class=.external-link} (a reverse proxy) to allow access to the Droplet from the internet .
+It uses n8n and [Caddy](http://caddyserver.com){:target="_blank" class=.external-link} (a reverse proxy) to allow access to the Droplet from the internet.
 It uses [Docker Compose](https://docs.docker.com/compose/){:target="_blank"} to create and define the application components and how they work together.

 ## Create a Droplet